 2. Q: Can I enroll for this programme if I have a full-time job?

 Ans: All candidates are enrolled to the programme on a part-time basis.
-You may check the schedule on our programme webpage for details of the module timetable.
+You may check the schedule on our programme webpage for details of the course timetable.

 3. Q: If I have been in IT industry for years but am not a computing graduate, can I apply for this programme?

 Ans: Yes, you may apply for this programme even though you are not a computing graduate.
-You may refer to our website under Admission Requirements.
+You may refer to our website – Admission Requirements.

 4. Q: What are the required documents for application to the GC-CF programme?

-Ans: You may refer to our website – Application Information on details of the necessary documents required when you submit your application via the online application portal.
+Ans: Please refer to our website – Application Information for details on the necessary documents required when you submit your application via the Online Applications Portal.

 5. Q: When do I need to submit my supporting documents?

-Ans: All supporting documents have to be submitted via the online application portal by the application deadline as stated on our website.
+Ans: All supporting documents are required to be submitted via the Online Applications Portal by the application deadline as stated on our website.
 The School reserves the right to defer the application for consideration to the subsequent intake if necessary documents are submitted after the application deadline.

 6. Q: If I am on an employment pass, do I still need to apply for a visa/pass for this programme as I am a foreigner?